efnats/chiagarden/plotting/README.md

 # plot_mover - A simple and user-friendly plot moving script

 `plot_mover` is a Bash script that monitors a specified source directory for new Chia plot files and moves them to a specified destination directory using `rsync`.

-In combination with the provided [garden-mount](https://github.com/efnats/chiagarden/tree/main/) systemd service, based on the [mergerfs](https://github.com/trapexit/mergerfs) write policy MFS (Most Free Space) plots will be evenly distributed over all provided disk to circumvent bottlenecking due to spinning drives write capacities.

 ## Prerequisites